Mayan-S/spotify-stats/README.md

 **Program In Use**

-Here are my statistics for the first half of 2025:
+Here are some sample statistics for the first half of 2025:

 ![Screenshot 2025-07-03 225750](https://github.com/user-attachments/assets/bfa56c60-9baf-4c57-8bfa-e3e08ee13552)